 A low-carb diet can easily put someone in a calorie deficit without needing to track calories.
 Studies show that by limiting a food group, we tend to eat less on average.12 Less choice often leads to eating less which equates to weight loss.
 So, this could be a good diet if you’re looking to get lean.

 With improved weight loss, often health markers show improvement.
 The risk of diabetes, high blood pressure, and other health issues have been linked to being overweight.
 By losing weight these risks tend to drop substantially.
 It must be said that it’s the calorie deficit and not the diet itself that can improve health markers.
-A low-carb diet might just might make it very easy for people to achieve weight loss.
+A low-carb diet might just make it very easy for people to achieve weight loss.
 8

 It’s also a high protein diet.
-High-protein food is good for satiety levels, keeping you full for longer.
+High-protein food is good for satiety levels, which keeps you feeling full for longer.
 It also helps to prevent unwanted muscle breakdown, which can have a negative impact on health and performance.

 What are the risks of keto diets?

 A keto diet doesn’t put a limit on saturated fat.
-Saturated fat has been linked to increased risk of heart disease.
 There’s a potential risk of health problems if you’re already overweight and follow a keto diet that puts you in a calorie surplus, as this would mean additional weight gain.

-Some of these risks might be minimised in a calorie deficit but it would be a good idea to get the majority of your fats from an unsaturated source.5 Type 1 diabetics shouldn’t follow a keto diet as it can lead to ketoacidosis which is a medical emergency.3 Pregnant and breastfeeding women are advised against keto diets as well.
+Some of these risks might be minimised in a calorie deficit but it would be a good idea to get the majority of your fats from an unsaturated source.5 Type 1 diabetics shouldn’t follow a keto diet as it can lead to ketoacidosis, high levels of ketones, which is a medical emergency.3 Pregnant and breastfeeding women are advised against keto diets as well.
 3